 As a homeowner in the UK, you’re likely concerned about the impact of inheritance tax on your estate.
-With a new Labour government proposing changes to inheritance tax rules, it’s crucial to understand how these changes may affect your family’s future.
+With the Labour government introducing changes to inheritance tax rules — including capping Business Property Relief (BPR) and Agricultural Property Relief (APR) from April 2026, and bringing inherited pensions into the IHT net from April 2027 — it’s crucial to understand how these changes may affect your family’s future.

-We’re here to guide you through the complexities of estate duty in Britain and help you safeguard your legacy.
-Our team of specialists is dedicated to providing you with clear and accessible guidance on inheritance tax planning in the UK.
+We’re here to guide you through the complexities of inheritance tax in the UK and help you safeguard your legacy.
+Our team of specialists at MP Estate Planning is dedicated to providing you with clear, accessible guidance on inheritance tax planning in the UK — because trusts are not just for the rich, they’re for the smart.

 Want to protect your estate from unnecessary inheritance tax?
 Fill out our contact form, call us at 0117 440 1555, or book a call with our team today.